snodeplannen/cursor-rules/README.md

 > ⚠️ **Important**: If you're using Cursor without rules, you're doing it wrong!

+---

 This repository contains a collection of custom rules for the [Cursor](https://cursor.sh/) AI coding assistant that significantly enhance its capabilities.
 These rules provide structure, automation, and consistency to your AI-assisted coding workflow.

+## The Future of Development is Here

+AI is transforming software development, and Cursor represents a significant leap forward in this evolution.
+This repository showcases a fundamental paradigm shift in how we build software:

+**From:** Developers manually writing every line of code
+**To:** Developers creating rules and specifications that guide AI assistants to generate implementation

+This approach fundamentally changes the developer's role from manual coding to:
+1. Defining clear specifications for what should be built
+2. Establishing technical rules for how code should be written
+3. Supervising the AI as it implements solutions
+4. Reviewing and refining the output

+Cursor, with properly configured rules, is the first practical implementation of this new development model.
+The rules in this repository aren't just for code formatting or style, they establish a complete development workflow that manages everything from specifications to tasks, knowledge capture, and code commits.

+By adopting this rules-based approach, development teams can dramatically accelerate productivity while maintaining quality control.
+The journey toward AI-augmented development is already here. **And the best part?
+You can already begin this journey with Cursor today!**

 ## What are Cursor Rules?